15 Feb Understanding Corner Kitchen Cabinet Layout Options

 For a kitchen that needs a corner sink base RTA Cabinet, an angled front or corner sink face cabinet is the way to go.
 Depending on how handy you are you may be able to purchase a corner face rather than the entire cabinet.
 Remember this Cabinet brings a lot of functionality and style to your dream kitchen

-For more on different corner cabinet styles, or to learn about any of our custom RTA cabinets, speak to the pros at Knotty Alder Cabinets today.
+To learn more on different base corner cabinet sizes / styles, or understanding their dimensions, speak to the pros at Knotty Alder Cabinets today.